PelionIoT/mbl-docs/Docs/tutorials/wifi_setup.md

 Connected wifi_a0cc2b2ccb9b_4564696d6178_managed_wep
 ```
 As you may have noticed, when in connmanctl interacive mode, commands are typed exactly the same without the 'connmanctl' prefix.
-Comment : Password encryption is not supported by ConnMan.
+Comment: Password encryption is not supported by ConnMan.

 ### Connecting to a network using service conflagration (provisioning) files
 A provision file (must end with .config) is used for advanced configurations, such as secured wireless access points which need complex authentication (e.g WPA2 Enterprise), static IPs and so on.
 Each provisioning file can be used for multiple services at once.
-For complete help refer to : https://www.systutorials.com/docs/linux/man/5-connman.conf/
+For complete help refer to: https://www.systutorials.com/docs/linux/man/5-connman.conf/

 ### Connecting to a WiFi WPA/WPA2 Enterprise Network

-As a first stage, disable WiFi :
+As a first stage, disable WiFi:
 ```
 # connmanctl disable wifi
 ```